What you can expect if you participate

 Why is the New IDEAS study being conducted?

 New IDEAS examines how PET amyloid scanning, a kind of brain scan, can help physicians diagnose and treat Alzheimer's and other forms of dementia.
 It will also examine biomarkers, which are changes that a disease might cause in the body that doctors can measure with tests like blood tests.
 Identifying biomarkers can help to diagnose or treat the disease.

 What do participants have to do?

-You would visit one of the participating doctors, have a PET amyloid scan and three months later, a follow-up visit with the doctor.
+You would visit one of the participating doctors, have a PET amyloid scan and, three months later, have a follow-up visit with the doctor.
 You will receive in the mail a kit to collect saliva for a saliva test and will mail the kit back.
-You can also choose to give a blood sample; if you do, you would be paid $75.
+You can also choose to give a blood sample; if you do, you will be paid $75.
 The process takes approximately three to six months.

 PET scans and saliva tests are safe and non-invasive.
 Blood tests are also safe but optional.
-All of your information is covered by HIPAA, the law that ensures your privacy with your health information.
+All of your information is covered by HIPAA, the law that ensures the privacy of your health information.
 You may choose to share your contact information with the Alzheimer's Association to learn about other studies, but this is optional as well.
 The study will not share your individual medical results.

 Why is this clinical study important?

 This study is important because it studies dementia and Alzheimer's in a very diverse population and helps researchers understand how PET scans and biomarkers can be used to diagnose and treat Alzheimer's disease.

 It can help you personally because it can help confirm whether you or the person you provide care for have Alzheimer's or some other form of dementia.
 This will help you and your family plan for the future and help your physician and other medical caregivers plan your care.

 helps others, especially those who are your same age, race or ethnicity, and it may help you directly.